That meant many women who were used to a dosage of 10 mg would potentially have to make do with 5 mg in the future.

-To answer this question, some background to the issue is needed.
+To answer these questions, some background to the issue is needed.

 The new ambien dosage